 Mo explained that the combination of the cornstarch and egg whites makes the coating puff up and fill with tiny air bubbles when it first hits the hot oil.
-Then it compresses slightly and turns very crispy as you cook it.
+Then it compresses slightly and turns very crispy as it continues to cook.

 After making Tavern Fried Chicken to her specifications, I found I love the crust and the overall flavor of the fried chicken… Especially when you take the time to brine the chicken beforehand, as Mo instructed.